python/cpython/Doc/library/http.server.rst

 manner in order to create a very basic webserver serving files relative to the current directory::

-   import http.server
-   import socketserver
+   from http.server import SimpleHTTPRequestHandler import socketserver

    PORT = 8000

-   Handler = http.server.SimpleHTTPRequestHandler

-   with socketserver.TCPServer(("", PORT), Handler) as httpd:
+   with socketserver.TCPServer(("", PORT), SimpleHTTPRequestHandler) as httpd:
        print("serving at port", PORT)
        httpd.serve_forever()